• Heuristic Evaluation: Your Complete Guide To Heuristic Evaluation for Conversion Optimization

 2. More whitespace and cleaner design

-3. Is this clutter actually causing lack of trust and confidence with the site visitor?
+3. Is this clutter actually causing a lack of trust and confidence in the site visitor?

 1. Review analytics to assess.